 On one of the amazing days in Delhi, we were out to try some flavorsome, some south Indian food!
 One reason is totally obvious!
 The Incredible Indian food- the spices, flavors, and textures of each dish is special and mouthwatering!
 Spending a couple of days traveling through the city trying all the amazing flavors is a must!

 Saravana Bhavan Hotel

 We headed towards an amazing place.
 One of the best south Indian restaurants in North Delhi is Saravana Bhavan.
 It is actually one of the largest food chains in India.
 The main branch of this restaurant is in Chennai, Tamil Nadu.
 Apart from having 33 outlets in India, there are 47 more across the globe.
 The outlets are still expanding in numbers.
 They are making sure that any South Indian food lover from any part of the world, satisfies their food craving from the hotel in their city.

 Saravana Bhavan is famous for its world-class Dosa and filter coffee.
 If you encounter a Saravana Bhavan hotel nearby, don’t miss out on these.
 We did the same and had the best experience ever!

 What is dosa and how does a dosa taste?

 Dosa is one of the most popular south Indian breakfast.
-Every south Indian has Dosas at least once or twice in a week for sure.
+Every south Indian has Dosas at least once or twice a week.
 There are different types of dosas but the most widely prepared one is made of fermented rice flour.
 It is either made crispy or a little thick and usually round in shape.
 Dosa is then folded in a desirable shape.
 It is totally healthy as it is low in calories making it best for breakfast and sometimes dinner too.
 Stuffed dosas are loaded with various ingredients but the most common ones being potatoes and onions.
 It is usually served with a chutney which is a blend of ingredients and spices.
 The most popular chutney is made with coconut and best suits the Dosa.